Mintbase/mintbase-js/README.md

 **Consider [applying for a grant](https://github.com/Mintbase/Grants-Program).**

-# SDK Road Map
+# Road Map

-The SDK currently consists of the following packages and features:
+The new library currently consists of the following packages and features:

 ### [@mintbase-js/sdk](packages/sdk)
  - Core NEAR smart contract method call util (single and multiple transactions)